What is geothermal energy? The benefits it can have on your business

 Energy independence

 Most of the energy consumed in the UK is used for heating purposes.
-A study by Durham University, suggests if we use geothermal properly, we could have up to 100 years of supply!
+A 2015 study by Durham University suggests that if we use geothermal properly, we could have up to 100 years of supply.
 This could cover a large amount of the country’s heating needs and further relieve our dependence on fossil fuels.

 High initial costs

-The costs involved in building large geothermal plants and heat schemes are high - up to several million.
-Although running costs are low it would still take up to 20 years for deep geothermal installations to pay back the initial investment.
+The costs involved in building large geothermal plants and heat schemes are high, and can run up to several million pounds.
+Although running costs are low, it would still take up to 20 years for deep geothermal installations to pay back the initial investment.

 Location restraints